 - A six feet social distance must be maintained between one family/household unit and another.
-Individuals [who did not arrive in the same car] must sit six feet apart. - o Pews may need to be blocked off to achieve the six foot perimeter in all directions - A single altar server is permitted.
+Individuals [who did not arrive in the same car] must sit six feet apart. - o Pews may need to be blocked off to achieve the six foot perimeter in all directions - Three altar servers are permitted.
 As previously stated, servers are required to use a mask when unable to maintain 15 feet distance from parishioners and other liturgical ministers. - Parishes should only use a single Lector/commentator per Mass.